 What I love about it is how light it is.
 When I’m not using it, I can roll it up and it takes up no space, so I have no excuse not to have it with me all the time.

 Occasionally however, carrying around a full litre of water isn’t practical.
 Perhaps I’m going out for a short time and I only have space in my purse for a small bottle of water.
-For these occasions, I have the TAP Multi Function Collapsible Water Bottle.
-It’s 500ml, easy to clean, has anti-microbial properties, a wide opening for easy filling and drinking, and comes with a handy carabiner to attach it to a belt loop or bag.
+For these occasions, I have a smaller collapsible bottle as well (Platypus has both 500ml and 1litre versions).
+But there are lots of options out there; have a look at collapsible water bottles and you can have your pick of the lot.
+For the smaller water bottles, I like the versions that have carabiners so it can easily be secured to a bag.

 After a ton of constant daily use, I find my water bottles may start to discolour and smell bad, even with regular washing.
-To deal with this, I recommend using cleaning tablets and/or regularly using a white vinegar or other natural treatment to disinfect and clean the bottle.
+To deal with this, I recommend using cleaning tablets (I prefer and use this natural brand linked to here) and/or regularly using a white vinegar or other natural treatment to disinfect and clean the bottle.

 How to Eliminate Plastic Bags – With One of my FAV Reusable Items

-Far and away, my favourite reusable bag is made by Baggu.
-It’s a great size, and can carry up to 50 pounds worth of stuff!
-It comes in a wide range of colours and designs, it’s made with recycled fabric, it’s washable, and it folds up into its own little pouch so it can easily fit into a pocket or purse.
+Far and away, my favourite reusable bag is made by BeeGreen.
+It’s a great size, can easily be slung over a shoulder or carried by hand, and can carry up to 50 pounds worth of stuff!
+It comes in a wide range of colours and designs, it’s washable, and it folds up into its own little pouch so it can easily fit into a pocket or purse.
 I never ever – never ever! – go out without it.

 How to Eliminate Coffee Cups and Cold Beverage Cups